 During this period, run off roadway and median crossover type accidents were targeted.
 HDOT is currently focusing on reducing fatalities and serious injury type accidents by implementing cost-effective safety improvement projects along corridors with a history of these types of accidents.
 In Hawaii, these types of accidents have a greater potential of reducing fatalities and serious injury accidents cost-effectively, in comparison to "black spot" type projects.
-HDOT is collaborating with the University of Hawaii to develop a Systemic Roadway Departure Plan.
+HDOT has collaborated with the University of Hawaii to develop a Systemic Roadway Departure Plan.
 With the development of this plan, HDOT hopes to address more systemic safety improvements with proven low-cost safety countermeasures.
+Plan has just been completed and is under review.